-This page covers the ABD’s successful campaign against proposals for congestion charging in the London Borough of Greenwich, and the nearby Blackwall Tunnel.
+This page covers the successful campaign against proposals for congestion charging in the London Borough of Greenwich, and what we said at the time.

 In 2005/6, Transport for London (TfL) and Greenwich Council conducted a joint study of “road traffic demand management” in the Greenwich area.
 This included consideration of a congestion charge tax (ie. a road toll) on the area bounded by the A102 and A2 – which includes Greenwich park and Greenwich town centre.

 As you can see on the map above, the proposal also covered the Blackwall Tunnel and one option that was discussed, even if a wide area charge like the central London congestion tax was not implemented, was to impose a toll on the Blackwall Tunnel.
 The Blackwall Tunnel and the A2 are of course the main routes used by traffic from South-